fenago/python-minicourses/MiniCourse_CV/deep_learning_for_computer_vision_mini_course.md

 - Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`
 - To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**
+- Incase you get an error running any notebook, try running it again.

 All Notebooks are present in `work/python-minicourses` folder.